HasanMukati/CS-Intro-Programs/README.md

 Other wise please let me know if you have any other questions or suggestions.

-I will continue to add to this repo
+I will continue to add to this repository as I progress

 Thank you